 The SMART Medication Safety Agendas features anonymously reported medication incidents from across Canada through the Community Pharmacy Incident Reporting (CPhiR) program.
 Potential contributing factors and recommendations are provided in each issue for the team to discuss and encourage collaboration toward continuous quality improvement.
 By putting together an action plan and monitoring its progress, the SMART Medication Safety Agenda can help raise awareness regarding similar incidents at the pharmacy.

-eQuipped is the official e-newsletter for the Safety IQ Pilot.
-Each issue will feature a Safety IQ Pilot Pharmacy, Safety IQ statistics, continuous quality improvement tips and tricks, and resources and information to keep you updated on all things Safety IQ!
+eQuipped is the official e-newsletter for the Safety IQ program.
+Each issue will help prepare pharmacies for Safety IQ, notable statistics, continuous quality improvement tips and tricks, and resources and information to keep you updated on all things Safety IQ!

 Signing up is easy.
 Click the link below, enter your name and email address, and you're done!